 Keep a track of all the events

-Whichever sources, tools, and methods you have employed to invite applications, screen, and select the candidates, make sure you keep a record of every step and stay on top of it all until you’ve found the right person.
+Whichever sources, tools, and methods you have employed to invite applications, screen, and select candidates, make sure you keep a record of every step and stay on top of it all until you’ve found the right person.

-To protect the rights of employees, governments set rules, regulations, and guidelines encompassing the employment or labor laws.
+To protect the rights of employees, governments set rules, regulations, and guidelines encompassing employment or labor laws.

-These employment laws concern with working conditions, employment terms, wages, working hours, health and safety, discrimination, and harassment at the workplace.
+These employment laws concern working conditions, employment terms, wages, working hours, health and safety, discrimination, and harassment at the workplace.

-Besides directing the overall systems and policies of your organization, the employment laws directly affect the hiring process.
+Besides directing the overall systems and policies of your organization, employment laws directly affect the hiring process.

 Less favorable treatments based on other personal factors – race, ethnicity, religion, marital or family status, physical or mental disability, gender, age, sexual orientation – are illegally discriminatory and can invite legal action.